CDH-Studio/UpSkill-Frontend/README.md

 The following is a guide on how to bring up the pieces of the application for development.

+## Web App Development Prerequisites

+You must have the following already installed:

+- Node.js
+- Visual code

 ## Running the Entire Application

 To run the frontend service locally, run the following: